Vicky Hudson: Storylines

 Vicky got into a car accident and was in a coma for a few months.
 Jamie Frame (Laurence Lau) was Vicky's doctor during her coma and helped to bring Vicky back to life.
 Vicky started to fall for Jamie but he didn't return her feelings because he was in love with Lisa Grady (Joanna Going), niece of Felicia Gallant (Linda Dano).
 Both Lisa and Jamie regarded Vicky as a friend, but that did not matter to Vicky who was determined to have Jamie for herself.
-After trying for months to put a wedge between them, Vicky finally got her way when she and Jamie made love.
+After trying for months to put a wedge between them, Vicky finally got her way when she and Jamie had sex.
 She also slept with Jake, who was separated from Marley, around that time.
 Vicky found out she was pregnant and was unsure of who the father was.
 Vicky told Jamie the baby was his, causing his and Lisa's relationship to deteriorate.
 Jamie and Vicky married and welcomed a son, Steven Michael Frame.
 After Jamie grew suspicious, Vicky confessed that Jake might be Steven's father, but then lied that he had raped her.
 Jamie attacked Jake who revealed that the sex was consensual.
 A DNA test was done to determine Steven's paternity.
 Jake and Marley had reconciled and decided they would sue for full custody of Steven if Jake turned out to be his father.
 Vicky was infuriated by this and made it clear that her sister and best friend were now dead to her.
 The DNA test proved Jamie was Steven's father, but the damage was done and both Hudson sisters saw their marriages end.

 Jamie sued for and won full custody of Steven.
 Vicky was devastated and vowed to get her son back.
 She had been left stock in Cory Publishing by Reginald and decided to use it as leverage when the position of CEO at Cory Publishing was up for vote and it was between Jamie's mother, Rachel Cory (Victoria Wyndham), and his stepsister Iris Wheeler (Carmen Duncan).
 Vicky offered to vote for Rachel in exchange for Steven, but Rachel refused.
 The vote came down to a tie with Vicky having the deciding vote.
 Vicky walked into the Cory Publishing boardroom and announced her vote for Iris, getting her revenge on Jamie and Rachel.